 Mackenzie Smet is a co-teacher in the middle school class.
 Mackenzie is originally from North Carolina and graduated from the University of North Carolina at Chapel Hill in May 2017 where she studied Linguistics, History, and Speech/Hearing Science.
 Prior to joining the staff at HCA, Mackenzie spent her time working with children at YMCA Camp Cheerio.
-While it is Mackenzie’s first year teaching, she is very excited to continue her passion for working with children.
-In her free time Mackenzie enjoys reading, being outdoors, traveling, and all animals!
-This is her first year at HCA.
+She is very excited to continue her passion for working with children.
+In her free time Mackenzie enjoys reading, being outdoors, traveling, and all animals.
+This is her third year at HCA.

-Jim White, primary teacher assistant, is a North Carolina native.
+Jim White, student support team, is a North Carolina native.
 He attended Western Carolina University with a major in Psychology and Sociology.
 He brings a variety of work experience including twenty plus years in retail management, eight years with Wake County Area Mental Health as a Teacher Parent Supervisor working with behaviorally disordered youth, two years as a Substance Abuse Counselor in the adolescent unit at Charter Northridge Hospital, and 15 years as a professional photographer.
-After working as a substitute at HCA, he joined the teaching staff full-time; this is his second year.
+After working as a substitute at HCA, he joined the teaching staff full-time; this is his fourth year.

 Lisa Townsend, Supported Learning teacher, was raised in a military family and has lived in many places.
 She is a graduate of UNC-Chapel Hill, with a degree in Business and German.
-All three of her sons have various disabilities, from attention deficit disorder to autism spectrum disorder to a couple of learning disabilities to a mental illness; one is a college graduate, one is due to graduate this December, and the youngest just left for college.
+All three of her sons have various disabilities, from attention deficit disorder to autism spectrum disorder to a couple of learning disabilities to a mental illness; two have graduated from college, and the youngest is in college.
 Lisa has worked in regular education and special education classrooms in a variety of capacities: as a volunteer, as a substitute teacher, as a reading tutor, and as a teaching assistant.
 She was an autism specialist for the Autism Society of NC as well as a private consultant in the areas of special education, special education law, and Individualized Education Programs.
 As such, Lisa has presented at local, regional, and national conferences on topics related to autism spectrum disorders (from topics ranging from the basics of autism spectrum disorders to teenage issues to parental involvement).
 She has received training by the Augustine Literacy Project, TEACCH for classroom teachers, Bal-a-vis-x, Social Thinking (Michelle Garcia Winner), Pamela and Pete Wright (wrightslaw.com), and Partners in Policymaking, among others.
 She has also served on the Local Interagency Coordinating Committee for Chatham County.
 Lisa has volunteered with middle school youth for the past four years and has been on a committee to increase the understanding and awareness of mental illnesses in a local community.
-This is her third year at HCA.
+This is her fourth year at HCA.

-Molly Stein-Seroussi, teacher assistant in the Supported Learning class and after-school director, studies psychology at William Peace University.
+Molly Stein-Seroussi, in the primary class, also works as after-school director.
 Ms. S is a trained ABA tutor, Augustine Literacy Project trained, and is TEACCH certified.
 Prior to joining the staff at HCA, Molly worked with children with special needs in a variety of capacities, from tutoring to nannying to acting as a camp counselor.
-During the summers, she directs HCA’s summer camp program.
-This is her fourth year at Hope Creek.
-In her spare time, she enjoys running, home improvement, and hanging out with her dogs.
+This is her sixth year at Hope Creek.
+In her spare time, she enjoys running, home improvement, and hanging out with her dogs, ferret, and chickens.

 Katie Reily is a licensed speech-language pathologist who has been practicing in public and private schools for nearly twenty five years.
-This is her seventh year working on a contractual basis with HCA.
+This is her ninth year working on a contractual basis with HCA.
 Katie specializes in challenges with receptive/expressive language and social communication.
 She has completed the mentor training in Social Thinking with Michelle Garcia Winner.
 Katie has learned over the years that behavior is hierarchical, that for children to be available to use language in a classroom or to form meaningful friendships, their underlying sensory and emotional systems have to be sufficiently regulated.
 For that reason she has completed numerous trainings to help children in these two areas.
 Katie is certified as a Transdisciplinary Therapeutic Educator in the Waldorf School movement, has completed the advanced training in Integrated Listening and by fall, 2017 she will have completed the curriculum training in teaching mindfulness through the Mindful Schools training organization.
 She and her husband have four grown children.
 Katie loves getting to know the unique learners at Hope Creek as well as teaming up with teachers and parents to support the students’ strengths for classroom success.
-All students will receive her services as part of their tuition, sometimes in small groups, others individually, and still others through teacher consultations.
 For more information, see http://www.katiereily.com/.

 The Augustine Literacy Project of the Triangle